dbs-leipzig/graph-visualizer/README.md

 * Maven 3
 * JDK 7 (Oracle or OpenJDK)

+##### How to install?

-Install both .jar's out of the requirements directory into the local maven repository.
+Install openord.jar out of the requirements directory into the local maven repository.

+Like this:
+mvn install:install-file -Dfile=org-gephi-layout-plugin-openord.jar
+-DgroupId=org.openord -DartifactId=openord-layout -Dversion=1.0 -Dpackaging=jar

 ##### What it does?